drakethos/CodeGenerator/Readme.txt

 $n1, $n2, $n3 ... - when --numbers is set, allows incrementing numbers to be replaced.
 Good for xml1s where multiple numbers may increment. each number can start from a different number.

+$break$
+requires at the start and end of the section at minimum a file should have 2 breaks.
+A break will treat a section as a new file and restart the list, and numbering.
+This allows repetitive but slightly different changes

+<$header> ... </$header>
+text between this will be parsed once and only once this allows for parts that will not be looped

+<$footer> ... </$footer>
+text between this is parsed only once to be at end of file.
+Does not get looped.

 EX Template:
 my.tmpl